davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

-- On the cusp of spring.
+- 'spring is like a perhaps hand'
 - Enjoying [[Monday Night Write club]]
 - 2025 is the [year of enough](https://www.davidralphlewis.co.uk/posts/2025-year-of-enough/)
+- Planning holidays
+- House hunting

 ## Working on

 - Promoting *Emergence*.
 Why not [pick up a copy today?](https://www.davidralphlewis.co.uk/posts/announcing-emergence/)
-- Decluttering the house and digital files
 - Working through project management apprenticeship at work.
 Into the final straight now!

 ## Reading

--
+- *Keep Going* - Austin Kleon, re-read to make notea
+- *The Wild Places* - Robert MacFarlane

 Here's everything I've read this year- [[books-read-2025]]

 ## Watching

 - *The Morning Show* - Season 3
-- *Severance* - Season 2
-- *Sunny* - Season 1

-(Yes I got a trial to Apple TV and am working my way through it all.)

 Here's all the films I've watched this year: [[films-watched-2025]] and tv series [[tv-series-watched-2025]]